Smart Home technologies can play an important role in creating more functional living spaces for people with disabilities or age related conditions.

 Security and access control systems can monitor doors alerting carers if someone has left the home when it is not safe to do so or monitor the occupancy patterns of rooms to identify if someone has potentially been bedridden.

 Smart Home technologies can also be a complementary solution to support external care givers both while assisting on the property and remotely when away, even on their smart phone.

 For people building their last home, smart home technologies can be designed and implemented creating more opportunities to adapt and personalise the home services for different stages of life giving you more long term choice.

-Not only can such assisted living technologies prevent an individual from having to relocate to an expensive external care facility, they also make effective use of personal carers, by keeping them informed remotely and potentially reducing contact time between carers and their patients.
+Not only can such assisted living technologies prevent an individual from having to relocate to an expensive external care facility, they also make effective use of personal carers, by keeping them informed remotely and potentially reducing difficult to access support time from carers.

 Today’s modern world of technology gives you back time to do what you really want.
 If you want the best contact for a seamless process from start to finish then speak with Marc at GreenStar Technologies to modernise your home or office so everything that can be, will be at a touch of a screen.- Craig F.

 Could not find a better quality service anywhere highly recommend.- Steve G.

 Excellent service and follow-up.
 Highly recommended- Andrew M.